motine/sta/README.md

 Our students will become engineers, so we chose `C` as language.
 But there is an allure to projects like [Processing](https://processing.org/), which teach programming a little more visual – and a little less black matrix.

-The Simple Teaching Assistant takes the edge off of graphical programming by providing a ready-made environment.
+The Simple Teaching Assistant takes the edge off of _graphical_ programming by providing a ready-made environment.
-The `sta` tool lets the student easily create projects and compile them.
+The provided framework lets the student easily create new graphical solutions and compile them.
-These (new) projects are derived from a template.
-The default template offers a set of simple drawing functions and a `setup`/`draw` structure similar to [Processing's](https://processing.org/examples/loop.html).
+The framework offers a set of simple drawing functions and a `setup`/`draw` structure similar to [Processing's](https://processing.org/examples/loop.html).
 It is based on [SDL 2](https://www.libsdl.org/).

 **Why write a wrapper around SDL?**